arachid/clockwize-and-leaderboard/README.md

 ### Entities

-- Game:  represent a specific game.
+- **Game:**  represents a specific game.
 It can be Fortnite, League of Legends or any other game.
-- Match: match for a specific game.
+- **Match:** match for a specific game.
+- **Leaderboard:** a set of scores related to the same purpose: same game, same match, same friend group or same timeframe...
-- Score: consist of the three properties:
+- **Score:** consist of the three properties:
 	{
 	    userId: the id of the player
 	    score: the number of eliminations and other points
 	    rank: his global rank for this specific leaderboard.
 	}

 ### API

 We can use a REST API since it's widely used and supported.
 A system like this one can have many endpoints: login, fetching user information, and fetching game information.
 But we will focus on the four primary endpoints: creating a leaderboard, updating the score of a leaderboard, fetching leaderboards and fetching scores.
-All the endpoints require authentification, and our backend will verify that a specific user is authorized to access/update this leaderboard.
+All the endpoints require authentification, and our backend will verify that a specific user is authorized to access this leaderboard.

 **Create a new leaderboard:** This endpoint is used to create a leaderboard.
-A leaderboard can be created for multiple purposes.
-For one specific game, for a group of friends, etc...
+A leaderboard can be created for multiple purposes, such as a global all-time game, a weekly leaderboard, a private group of friends, etc. We will restrict access to creating an all-time leaderboard and other big leaderboards only internally since they consume a lot of resources.

     POST /v1/games/{gameId}/leaderboards

     Request body: {
     	    type: "PRIVATE" | "PUBLIC" | "TOURNAMENT"...
-	    members: userId[] // optional field, only used if it's a private game between friends }
+	    members: userId[] // optional field, only used if it's a private group between friends }

     Response body: {